jordanhenshaw/alva_sorcerer_docs/docs/source/glossary.rst

 **EOD:** At Alva Theaters, “EOD” means End of December.

 **Experimental-rated software:** “It should work.”
+Any software distributed by Alva Theaters labeled as "Beta" is Experimental-rated.

 **Design-rated software:** “We know it works under normal circumstances.”
-All publicly available Alva software is Design-rated according to Alva Theaters.
+All publicly available Alva software is Design-rated according to Alva Theaters unless it is marked as "Beta".

 **Performance-rated software:** “If you rely on this software during a live show and it fails you, it’s our fault.”